CleverCloud/doc.clever-cloud.com/commons/tools/metrics.md

 UNIQUE
 ```

-A convenient way to integrate the intercepted data in a workflow, is to use the power of [warp10](/doc/tools/warp10/).
-Hence, it is often a good idea to use the GTS format to be able to apply all GTS treatment on the output.
+AA convenient way to integrate the intercepted data in a workflow is to use [warpscript](https://www.warp10.io/content/03_Documentation/04_WarpScript/01_Concepts).
+It is a good idea to use the GTS format to be able to apply all GTS transformation on the output.

-In the following example, we get the `accessLogs` status codes and create a GTS as output to be able to use some FILTER or other treatment on it in a second time.
+In the following example, we get the `accessLogs` status codes and create a GTS as output to be able to use FILTER or any other transformation on it a second time.

 ```warpscript
 // Get all application status code  for the last hour